open-sauced/docs/docs/tools/pizza-cli.md

 The OpenSauced Pizza CLI is a command-line utility designed specifically for OpenSauced.
 It provides a comprehensive set of functionalities that make it easier for users to gain insights and metrics and manage various tasks related to open source projects through OpenSauced.

-Beyond just code commits, the pizza CLI reports on different ways individuals contribute to the open source ecosystem, be it through community engagement, issue reporting, blog post writings, or pull request creations.
+Beyond just code commits, the pizza CLI reports on different ways individuals contribute to the open source ecosystem through community engagement, issue reporting, blog post writings, or pull request creations.

 ## Key Features